Low-Latency Event-Based Object Detection with Spatially-Sparse Linear Attention: Introduction

 \section{Introduction}

-Event cameras provide sequential visual data with spatial sparsity and high temporal resolution, lending great promise for low-latency perception \cite{gallego2020event, paredes2024fully, gehrig2024low}.
-Normally, asynchronous event-based neural networks realize this low-latency advantage by asynchronously updating their predictions every time a new event arrives \cite{santambrogio2024farse, schaefer2022aegnn}.
-This event-driven strategy makes event cameras particularly appealing for object detection in critical, latency-sensitive scenarios, such as automotive driving \cite{gehrig2024low}, drone obstacle avoidance \cite{falanga2020dynamic}, and vision-based control \cite{he2024neuromorphic}.
+Event cameras provide sequential visual data with spatial sparsity and high temporal resolution, making them highly promising for low-latency perception \cite{gallego2020event, paredes2024fully, gehrig2024low}.
+Asynchronous event-based neural networks realize this potential by updating their predictions every time a new event arrives \cite{santambrogio2024farse, schaefer2022aegnn}.
+This event-driven processing paradigm is particularly appealing for object detection in latency-critical scenarios, such as autonomous driving \cite{gehrig2024low}, drone obstacle avoidance \cite{falanga2020dynamic}, and vision-based control \cite{he2024neuromorphic}.

-Despite much lower latency, existing asynchronous event-based neural networks lag behind their synchronous counterparts in accuracy \cite{zubic2023chaos, peng2023get}.
-The reason stems from two coupled architectural bottlenecks of the asynchronous model.
-One is the parallel-recurrent bottleneck: the event-by-event inference paradigm naturally relies on recurrent architectures, whereas efficient training on long sequential events requires parallelization along the sequence dimension \cite{sekikawa2019eventnet, hao2026maximizing}.
-The other is the accuracy-efficiency trade-off: improving accuracy normally requires larger and deeper models, while scaling the model increases per-event computation and consequently latency.
-A natural solution for this trade-off is to exploit the sparsity of events for sparse activation \cite{schaefer2022aegnn, santambrogio2024farse}.
-Nevertheless, as the receptive fields expand layer-by-layer in deep networks, even sparse inputs would lead to dense activations.
-To preserve sparsity in deep layers, efforts have been made in designing specific architectures, but the accuracy \cite{gehrig2024low} improvement was limited.
+Despite their much lower latency, existing asynchronous event-based neural networks still lag behind their synchronous counterparts in accuracy \cite{zubic2023chaos, peng2023get, zubic2024state}.
+The gap stems from two coupled architectural bottlenecks.
+The first is the parallel-recurrent bottleneck: the event-by-event inference paradigm naturally relies on recurrent architectures, whereas efficient training on long event sequences requires parallelization along the sequence dimension \cite{sekikawa2019eventnet, hao2026maximizing}.
+The second is the accuracy-efficiency trade-off: improving accuracy typically requires larger and deeper models, while scaling the model increases per-event computation and consequently latency.
+A natural way to mitigate this trade-off is to exploit the spatial sparsity of event camera data through sparse neural network activation \cite{schaefer2022aegnn, santambrogio2024farse}.
+Nevertheless, as receptive fields expand layer by layer in deep networks, sparse inputs can still induce dense activations.
+To preserve sparsity in deep layers and reduce computation, prior work has designed specialized architectures \cite{gehrig2024low, santambrogio2024farse}, but this comes with additional architectural constraints that further limit accuracy.